harvester/docs/docs/rancher/node/rke2-cluster.md

 :::note

 - RKE2 v1.21.5+rke2r2 or above provides a built-in Harvester Cloud Provider and Guest CSI driver integration.
-- Currently only imported Harvester clusters are supported automatically.
+- Only imported Harvester clusters are supported by the Harvester node driver.

 :::

-#### Add Node Affinity
+#### Add node affinity

 _Available as of v1.0.3 + Rancher v2.6.7_